Recently, a student had the question, “with these various views of the chakras, I’d like to know how you perceive them.”

 Within the energy field of any given chakra we can find a few notable anatomical structures - a nerve structure, a glandular structure, and a fascial or myofascial structure.

 This is how we find correspondences to glands and nerves in contemporary writings on the chakras.
 They are in the field of the chakra.
 They relate to the chakra.
 They correspond to the chakra.
-So, therefore, they can be seen as a part of the chakra.
+So, therefore, they can be seen as a part of that chakra’s system.

 So, let’s use the step-down of energy as a framework for building a chakra.
 For this exercise, we will take the heart chakra.
 At the beginning of the transformational process, we have an energetic center sitting in the anatomical location of the seat of the heart.
 But this is happening “pre-vesical,” or before the organs are formed.
 Another way of looking at this is at a higher frequency.